MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-storage-transfer.md

 ---
-# Use data transfer tools for Azure Stack storage
+# Use data transfer tools for Azure Stack Storage

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*